-Guadalcanal is one of the most famous battles in the history of the United States Marine Corps and determined who controlled the key shipping and air lanes between the United States and Australia.
+Guadalcanal, in particular, is one of the most famous battles in the history of the United States Marine Corps and determined who controlled the key shipping and air lanes between the United States and Australia.

 The Japanese lost a total of 24,000 men killed in the Battle of Guadalcanal, while the Americans sustained 1,600 killed, 4,200 wounded, and several thousand dead from malaria and other tropical diseases.
 The various naval battles cost each side 24 warships: the Japanese lost 2 battleships, 4 cruisers, 1 light carrier, 11 destroyers, and 6 submarines, while the Americans lost 8 cruisers, 2 heavy carriers, and 14 destroyers (Encyclopædia Britannica)

 Read more about Guadalcanal by Clicking Here.

--Low angle video and animated photos of Guadalcanal
+-Low angle video and animated photos of Guadalcanal and Peleliu.

 The above video courtesy of Aussie Mick Holmesby